anmrez/mp3-sharer/README.md

 ## Pre-launch Setup:

 ### • Config

-  1) Rename 'example-config.ts' to 'config.ts'
-  2) Set your params at 'serverParams':
+  Set your params at '.env' file:

+  server:

-    - port – server port
+    PORT – server port
-    - address – address of your server.
-This is address which is sent to email address
-    - maxSize – server limit ( in megabytes )
+    ADDRESS – address of your server.
+This is address which is sent to email address MAXSIZE – server limit ( in megabytes )
-    - connectionsLogger – loggs connections into the console ( true/false )
+    LOGGER – loggs connections into the console ( true/false ) # in development

-  3) Set your params at 'SMTPClient'
-  4) Set your params at 'users':
+  users:

-    - username – username ( unique user is present - 'Guest' for which authorization limit is 10 minutes )
-    - image – profile image ( default: 'default.png' ).
+    USERNAME – username ( unique user is present - 'Guest' for which authorization limit is 10 minutes ) ICON – profile image ( default: 'default.png' ).
 You can upload your custom image to:'client/static/profile'
-    - email – address to which authorization link will be sent
+    EMAIL – address to which authorization link will be sent

 ### • Certificate